-Before you slap something on the wall or leave everything on the floor, consider these tips to help you narrow down where and how to hang your painting.
+Before you slap something on the wall or leave everything on the floor, consider these tips to help you narrow down where and how to hang a painting on the wall.
 You’ll get the right result each and every time, whether you need to know how to hang a large painting or a small one.
 Let’s take a look.

 When you’re deciding to hang a painting, consider how it fits into your overall decorating strategy.
 Wall decor always looks more cohesive if there’s an overall theme to your arrangement.
 Hang your painting in a way that flows with the other home decor in the space.

 Maybe you’re hanging a portrait, and you’re surrounding it with other portrait styles.
 Maybe it’s a large anchor in your future gallery wall.
-If so, Dwell suggests, “One technique is to place the largest piece of art in the center (or slightly off-center) and go from there.”
+If so, place the largest piece of art in the center (or slightly off-center).
 Perhaps it’s all pictures with red tones.
 Whatever the method, decide on your plan ahead of time.

 If you’re hanging a big piece of art behind a piece of furniture like a couch or table, the artwork should take up around two-thirds of the space of your furniture.
 If that’s a giant painting, great.
 If not, look at how you can fill those dimensions using your painting.